alejandrovilatraver/last-man-standing-team/README.md

 ICFP contest Last Man Standing Team solution

-It is a team of just one person: Alejandro Vila Traver.
+It is a team of one: Alejandro Vila Traver.

 The Lambdaman AI is based on just three items: